Martha Gonzalez (musician): Artivism

 Gonzalez trains other local Los Angeles-based artists in the Collective Songwriting method, and she works with The Alliance for California Traditional Arts (ACTA) on implementing the method.

 Awards

 In 2022, Gonzalez was named a MacArthur Fellow by the MacArthur Foundation.

 Personal life

 Gonzalez is the middle of four children, born in Los Angeles to parents who had immigrated from Guadalajara, Jalisco, Mexico.
 Gonzalez and her siblings grew up singing in downtown Los Angeles.
-She is married to her Quetzal bandmate Quetzal Flores, and they have a son together.
+She is married to her Quetzal bandmate Quetzal Flores, and they have a child together.